RoyBerube/Lagrange/_posts/2017-11-20-Sensor Monitor with a Raspberry Pi.md

 print(temp)
 ```

 That is about it for this setup.
-To make it more reliable I run a cron job to reboot the device every night - I was having problems with the Pi locking up after a few weeks of running continuously.
+To make it more reliable I added a cron job to reboot the device every night - I was having problems with the Pi shutting down after a few weeks of running continuously.